mconlon17/vivo-pump/README.md

 * None means remove any value found in VIVO
 * a value means replace the value in VIVO with the value in the spreadsheet.

-The Pump has two major operators:
+The Pump has two major operations:

-1. Get -- gets values from VIVO according to the definition and returns a spreadsheet
+1. get -- gets values from VIVO according to the definition and returns a spreadsheet
-1. Update -- uses a spreadsheet to update VIVO according to the definition
+1. update -- uses a spreadsheet to update VIVO according to the definition

 # Requirements